Graphene production techniques

 A rapidly increasing list of graphene production techniques have been developed to enable graphene's use in commercial applications.

 Isolated 2D crystals cannot be grown via chemical synthesis beyond small sizes even in principle, because the rapid growth of phonon density with increasing lateral size forces 2D crystallites to bend into the third dimension.
-However, other routes to 2d materials exist:
+However, other routes to 2D materials exist:

 The early approaches of cleaving multi-layer graphite into single layers or growing it epitaxially by depositing a layer of carbon onto another material have been supplemented by numerous alternatives.
-In all cases, the graphite must bond to some substrate to retain its 2d shape.
+In all cases, the graphene must bond to some substrate to retain its 2d shape.

 Exfoliation

 As of 2014 exfoliation produced graphene with the lowest number of defects and highest electron mobility.

 Adhesive tape

 Andre Geim and Konstantin Novoselov initially used adhesive tape to split graphite into graphene.
 Achieving single layers typically requires multiple exfoliation steps, each producing a slice with fewer layers, until only one remains.
 After exfoliation the flakes are deposited on a silicon wafer.
 Crystallites larger than 1 mm and visible to the naked eye can be obtained.